gerich-home/it-depends/README.md

 You have some state that should be calculated on demand only and you do not want to clutter your code with additional caching logic.

-You use a framework that is responsible for rendering the model on the screen.
+You use a framework (such as AngularJs) that is responsible for rendering the model on the screen **or** you manage rendering by yourself (either by subscribing to the changes in desired values like it is done in KnockoutJS or by running event loop like it is done in AngularJS).

-Limitation(**to be removed**): the framework is built in Angular way - it makes decisions when it is better to query data from the model by itself and **does not require** you to notify that some value has changed (see #3, #5 - when they will be implemented, the limitation will be removed)

 ## History
 I created the library when I was refactoring one of complex screens in an [AngularJS](https://angularjs.org/) application.